OpalKo93/Python-RESTful-api-flask/README.md

 ## Challenges

 -  Working with Flask framework
--  I was reminded through sources of information about the difference between POST and GET
+-  Choosing between POST or GET.
--  Learned about unit testing
+-  Learnning about unit testing
--  Learned how to Dockerize python project
+-  Learnning how to Dockerize python project

 ## Built With